-These courses are broad surveys or an introduction to a discipline.
-They may have prerequisites, if it is a sequential course.
+These courses are broad survey or introduction to a discipline.
+They may have prerequisites if they are sequential courses.
 Assumptions: Students demonstrate appropriate reading, writing, and mathematical skills to comprehend fundamental college-level materials.

-- Introduce students to terms, concepts, techniques, scholarly research and ways of thinking/learning within the discipline, typically in the context of a relatively broad survey of topics. - Focus on incorporating, recalling, and understanding basic information and connections among facts and concepts. - Include assessment/evaluation tools that place emphasis on expected outcomes within the discipline. - Practice techniques necessary for the specific discipline. - Recognize and create meaningful categories of terms and concepts from materials presented in the course. - Focus on writing abilities that include but are not limited to composing definitions, paragraphs or essays. - Practice fundamental reading, comprehension, and writing skills. - Introduce critical thinking skills.
+- Introduce students to terms, concepts, techniques, scholarly research, and ways of thinking/learning within the discipline, typically in the context of a relatively broad survey of topics. - Focus on incorporating, recalling, and understanding basic information and connections among facts and concepts. - Include assessment/evaluation tools that place emphasis on expected outcomes within the discipline. - Practice techniques necessary for the specific discipline. - Recognize and create meaningful categories of terms and concepts from materials presented in the course. - Focus on writing abilities that include but are not limited to composing definitions, paragraphs, or essays. - Practice fundamental reading, comprehension, and writing skills. - · Introduce critical thinking skills.